Loading...

 Close — in person or remotely

-Sign at the table or by mail-away with a power of attorney if you have already reported.
+Sign at the table.
+Or close by mail-away with a power of attorney if you have already reported.
 Then take possession and complete your move.

 Timeline is illustrative for planning only.
-Actual dates depend on your orders, the property, third parties, and underwriting, and nothing here is a quote or commitment to lend.
+Actual dates depend on your orders, the property, third parties, and underwriting.
+Nothing here is a quote or commitment to lend.
 For the deeper timing, remote-closing, power-of-attorney, and occupancy details, see our Nellis AFB PCS home-buying guide.

 How does BAH fit into payment planning?

-Basic Allowance for Housing (BAH) is a monthly housing allowance that many Nellis AFB buyers put toward a mortgage payment, but it is one input into affordability — not your purchase price.
-According to the Department of Defense, BAH is set by pay grade, dependency status, and the duty-station location, and the rates are updated each year.
-Because those figures change annually, use the official DoD BAH calculator for the current Las Vegas-area amount rather than relying on a number you saw last year.
+Basic Allowance for Housing (BAH) is a monthly housing allowance that many Nellis AFB buyers put toward a mortgage payment.
+But it is one input into affordability, not your purchase price.
+According to the Department of Defense BAH rate lookup, BAH is set by pay grade, dependency status, and duty-station location.
+The rates are updated each year.
+Because those figures change annually, use the official DoD BAH calculator for the current Las Vegas-area amount.
+Do not rely on a number you saw last year.

 What documents are commonly needed?

-Most VA buyers need proof of identity, income, assets, and service, though the exact service documents differ for active-duty, veteran, and surviving-spouse buyers.
-Gathering these early is one of the highest-leverage things a PCS buyer can do, because a missing document is one of the most common causes of a closing delay.
-Use the tabs below to see the starting list for your situation — a lender confirms exactly what applies to you.
+Most VA buyers need proof of identity, income, assets, and service.
+The exact service documents differ for active-duty, veteran, and surviving-spouse buyers.
+Gathering these early is one of the highest-leverage things a PCS buyer can do.
+A missing document is one of the most common causes of a closing delay.
+Use the tabs below to see the starting list for your situation.
+A lender confirms exactly what applies to you.

 Document checklist by buyer type